-This is my 25th year in the classroom.
+This year marks my 25th year in the classroom.
 In my current position, I teach Medieval World History at the middle school level, and I’m loving every single minute!
 The kids are great, they keep me on my toes, they make me laugh, on occasion drive me crazy, but more importantly they make me realize that I’ve found my true calling.

-I’ve been working in a 1:1 classroom for nine years – which has brought its share of highs and lows – mostly high, thank goodness.
+I’ve been working in a 1:1 iPad classroom for nine years – which has brought its share of highs and lows – mostly high, thank God.
 Technology constantly reminds me that Murphy’s Law is just around the corner and to always have a Plan B, Plan C, and Plan D ready.

 I have served as the history/social science department chair and co-technology coordinator.
 I also design and facilitate technology professional development in the areas of online/blended learning, differentiation, and technology integration not only for my department and school site but also for my district.